-The School’s vision goes global with an ever-increasing international reach.
+The School has an ever-increasing international reach.
 Current faculty members have on-going or recently completed projects in 90 countries, reflecting a Gevirtz School presence on every continent.
-Of special note is our work around the Pacific Rim in applied psychology and special education, risk, and disability studies.
-We host at least 30 international scholars each year who come to study with our faculty and our enrollment comprises about 10% international students.
+We host approximately 30 international scholars each year who come to study with and enrich the Gevirtz community of scholars.

-If you are thinking of donating your time, talents, and/or treasure to the Gevirtz School, you will find that faculty and students are doing work that generates knowledge, advances teaching, learning, and mental health, and influences educational practice and public policy.
-Your investments in the School will be multiplied many times over by the lives changed through our findings and our interventions.
+If you are thinking of future involvement with the Gevirtz School, you will find that faculty and students are doing work that generates knowledge, advances teaching, learning, and mental health, and influences educational practice and public policy.
+We look forward to hearing from you.

 Gevirtz Graduate School of Education

 University of California